 Deeply tied to Japan's cultural heritage, mochi is a type of rice cake and signature Japanese food that has been around for centuries.
-A lot of people arrive in Japan and are confronted with these seemingly unusual blobs of pounded rice and wonder, “What on earth is that...?”
 With its sticky and stretchy texture, mochi is a real curiosity for those who have never tried it.
-But don’t be wary of mochi, find out all about it here in this ultimate Beginner’s Guide to Mochi!
+But don’t be wary of mochi; find out all about it here in this Beginner’s Guide to Mochi!

 The umbrella term “mochi” covers all different styles and flavors of Japanese rice cakes, which is a kind of dough made from pounded steamed rice.

-Eating and making mochi is rooted in many traditions of Japanese culture, and is tied to the significance of rice (Japan’s staple food), and practices of giving thanks to Shinto gods for providing the harvest.
+Eating and making mochi is rooted in many traditions of Japanese culture which are tied to the significance of rice (a staple food in Japan), and are used in Shinto practices to give thanks to the gods for providing the harvest.

-In ancient Japan, it was believed that mochi held a divine presence, so it was regarded as a sacred food that was eaten to pray for health and good fortune.
-Now eaten all year round, mochi still has associations with various festivals and seasonal events throughout the year, such as Japanese New Years celebrations.
+In ancient Japan, it was believed that mochi held a divine presence, so it was regarded as a sacred food that was eaten for health and good fortune.
+Now eaten all year round, mochi still has associations with various festivals and seasonal events throughout the year, such as Japanese New Year celebrations.

 On its own, mochi tastes like rice but has a sticky, stretchy, soft, and chewy texture.
-However, mochi is very versatile with endless flavor possibilities, and is used in a number of different Japanese dishes.
+However, mochi is very versatile with endless flavor possibilities and is used in a number of different Japanese dishes.
 Different regions of Japan have different mochi specialties and mochi is also widely used in home cooking.
-A typical piece of mochi is a sticky and stretchy rice that has been pounded until smooth and can take on a variety of sweet and savory forms.
+A typical piece of mochi is a sticky and stretchy dough made of rice that has been pounded until smooth and can take on a variety of sweet and savory forms.